1and1/gitter/README.md

 ## Reports

-This section shows an overview of available reports.
+This section shows an overview of available reports (aka flavors in the options).

 ### COMMITS_PER_INTERVAL